juxhouse/bela-resources/reference/APM-Telemetry-Tools.md

  - Services and Modules
  - Etc

-You define your architecture.
-BELA maps your telemetry into it.
+You define your architecture and BELA maps your telemetry into it.